-The SHA 2011 (sometimes also referred to as "SHA II" or "SHA 2") provides global standards and is expected to avoid the development of divergent methodologies for the compilation of health expenditure accounts.
+The SHA 2011 provides global standards and is expected to avoid the development of divergent methodologies for the compilation of health expenditure accounts.
 It shares the goal of the System of National Accounts to constitute a system of comprehensive, internally consistent and international comparable accounts, which should be compatible with other aggregate economic and social statistics as far as possible.
-The SHA 2011 draws on countries best practices and relevant international standards and is the result of a wideranging consultation process.
+The SHA 2011 draws on countries best practices and relevant international standards and is the result of a wide-ranging consultation process.